unpoly/unpoly/README_RAILS.md

 `unpoly-rails` installs a [`before_action`](https://api.rubyonrails.org/classes/AbstractController/Callbacks/ClassMethods.html#method-i-before_action) into all controllers which echoes the request's URL as a response header `X-Up-Location` and the request's
 HTTP method as `X-Up-Method`.

-The Unpoly frontend [requires these headers to detect redirects](https://unpoly.com/form-up-target#redirects), which are otherwise undetectable for an AJAX client.

 ### Automatic method detection for initial page load